View Current

 (3) This Procedure applies to the Treasury function of the University.

 (4) This Procedure does not apply to financial investments monitored by the Investment Committee.
-These are managed in accordance with the Investment Policy.
+These are managed in accordance with the Investment Policy and Investment Management Procedure.

 Top of Page